Credit Card Processing

 We would have loved to post the name of the processor, but the dental office asked us not to.
 Please post a comment below to let us know if you’re stuck in a lease.
 We’re more than happy to give processors willing to lease equipment some negative press.

 The exact amount that the processor charges for the equipment you lease will vary, but whether you overpay by a little or overpay by a lot, you’ll still wind up paying more than you need to for equipment.
-In this snippet from an equipment lease, the business is paying more than $1,500 over 4 years for a machine that costs a few hundred dollars.
+In another real-world example, we saw the statement from a business paying more than $1,500 over 4 years for a machine that costs a few hundred dollars.

 Save yourself the money and avoided leasing.